Licensed, Affordable & Humane Bat Removal Services

 What makes our bat exclusion work different:

-- We offer a FREE 10-year warranty with LIFETIME renewable option.
+- We offer a FREE 10-year warranty.

 - Our prices are typically amongst the lowest in the industry.

-- We take an extra measure for aesthetics. ( Example: Gable vents we paint both sides of the metal to make it blend and to add longevity to the lifespan of our work, Fasteners are stainless steel and we even paint fastener heads to visually blend.)
+- We take an extra measure for aesthetics. ( Example: Gable vents we paint both sides of the metal to make it blend and to add longevity to the lifespan of our work, fasteners are stainless steel and we even paint fastener heads to visually blend.)

 Bats are hyper-territorial so they will keep trying to get into what they consider to be their roosting spots.
 It is imperative that a professional inspects the home and determines what needs to be sealed to keep the bats from gaining entry.
 A bat can hide in a crack the thickness of a pencil.
 So the key to a successful exclusion is 1) understanding bat behavior, 2) using quality materials that bats cannot get past.